enckse/StyleCopCmd/README.md

 --------
 * Run build.sh (Linux) or build.ps1 (Windows)
 * The Windows script will (or should) pull all referenced items (gendarme, nunit, stylecop, ndesk)
-* For either script, pass 'release' in as the first argument to build in release
 * If scripts are added into the bin folder of the project, the powershell script needs to know NOT to delete those

 Usage